How to Start Growing Microgreens: A Beginner's Guide

 Germination rate.
 Microgreen seeds should have germination rates of 85% or higher.
 Lower germination means sparse, patchy trays that look unprofessional and yield less.
 Quality suppliers test their seeds regularly and stand behind their germination rates.

 Seed age.
 Seeds lose viability over time.
 Fresh seeds germinate more uniformly and vigorously than old stock that's been sitting in a warehouse for years.
-Reputable microgreen seed suppliers move inventory quickly and provide fresh seed, often including packed-for dates on packaging.
+Reputable microgreon seed suppliers move inventory quickly and provide fresh seed, often including packed-for dates on packaging.

 Purity and cleanliness.
 Quality microgreen seeds are cleaned properly and screened for debris, weed seeds, and other contaminants.
 When you're eating the whole plant (not just a fruit or flower like with traditional gardening), seed purity matters for both quality and safety.

 Microgreen-specific varieties.
 Some vegetable varieties work better as microgreens than others.
 For example, there are dozens of pea varieties, but only certain ones produce tender, sweet pea shoots.
-Seed companies specializing in microgreens have done the testing to identify the best varieties for microgreen production.
+Seed companies specializing in microgreens have done the testing to identify the best varieties for microgreon production.

 Treatment status.
 Some conventional garden seeds are treated with fungicides or other chemicals that aren't appropriate for microgreens where you're consuming the entire plant.
 Microgreen-specific seeds are either untreated or use food-safe treatments.

 If a seed source seems "too cheap," there's usually a reason.
 Poor germination, old seed stock, wrong varieties, or contaminated seeds will cost you far more in time, frustration, and wasted growing supplies than you'll save on the seed price.
-Trust us—we've tested cheaper options over the years, and we keep coming back to quality suppliers because consistency matters.
+Trust us, we've tested cheaper options over the years, and we keep coming back to quality suppliers because consistency matters.

 What About Seed Labels and Claims?